Updated Dec 2025

 Highlights

-China's Yang Fanyuwei delivered the meet's standout performance on uneven bars, hitting a routine with 6.6 difficulty and 8.200 execution for 14.800 total.
-The 20-year-old from Yunnan tested out a brand new skill, a Jaeger with a full twist in layout position position, now officially recognized by FIG as “The Fanyuwei.”
-Connecting this high-risk element out of a one-arm pirouette, Yang showcased the technical precision long associated with Chinese gymnastics.
-Her 14.800 stood as the highest score of any apparatus final in Antalya and established her as an early contender for bars gold at this fall’s World Championships.
+China's Fanyuwei Yang delivered the meet's standout performance on uneven bars, hitting a routine with 6.6 difficulty, 8.200 execution, and 14.800 total.
+The 20-year-old from Yunnan tested out a brand new skill, a full-twisting Jaeger in layout position, now officially recognized as “The Yang" with a G-rated (0.7) FIG skill value.
+Yang connected this high-risk element out of a one-arm pirouette, showcasing technical precision long associated with Chinese gymnastics; her 6.6 bars D-score set a 2025 World Cup high mark, establishing Yang as an early contender for World Championships bars gold later this year.

 Chusovitina Makes Third Straight Vault Final